bbbbbr/canyon-racer/README.md

   - [3D Printable cart shell](https://github.com/bbbbbr/megaduck_cartridge_shell)

-### Effect Accuracy
+### Accuracy of Visual Effects and Music
-Some notes about the visual effects if you aren't playing on an actual Game Boy or chip clone:
+Some notes about the visual effects and music when not playing on an actual Game Boy or Mega Duck:
   - Use an accurate emulator (Emulicious, BGB, Sameboy, etc) and it should look ok.
+  - Analogue Pocket (currently)
-  - Currently the Analogue Pocket does not match OEM hardware for the column scroll effect, so timing is off a little.
+    - Game Boy cart / cores do not match OEM hardware timing, so column scroll effect is a little off.
+    - Megaduck core [Audio implementation is a little off](https://github.com/spiritualized1997/openFPGA-Megaduck/issues/2) as is the column scroll effect.

 ### MegaDuck